microsoft/AdaptiveCards/specs/DesignDiscussions/InputValidation.md

 |Input.Time|min, max|Existing Properties
 |**All inputs** |isRequired |New for this feature

-> Question: Should Input.Number also validate for integer or floating point numbers?
+> Open for consideration: Should Input.Number also validate for integer or floating point numbers?
 No request was made in the survey, should we leave it out of this version spec?

 ### Which Inputs to Validate
 The primary purpose of client side input validation is to validate a users inputs before they submit them.
 In this case, the card author would want us to validate all inputs before they are submitted: